 We got a group of 11 moms together, with children ranging in age from newborn to toddler, gave them 16 different baby strollers and asked them to rate each one for quality, ease of use, comfort, and durability.
 We then did extensive hands-on testing with each stroller and came away with a set of excellent strollers with great features and capabilities at a price point under $200.
 After our testing we came away with several excellent options.
 Below we list our top 5 strollers, followed by in-depth reviews of 8 different models.
+Be sure to also check out our Stroller Buying Guide.

 |Model and Link to Amazon||Our Rating|